Followers

 Lost Opportunity

-India was arguably the most prestigious and challenging overseas appointment for any British military office or administrator.
+India was arguably the most prestigious and challenging overseas appointment for any British military officer or administrator.
 And Simcoe excelled at both.
-There is no telling how the future of the subcontinent might have fared with him at the helm.
+There is no telling how the future of the subcontinent might have turned out with him in charge.
 But it was not to be.
-He succumbed to his illness on 26 October 1806 in Devonshire.
-Lieutenant General John Graves Simcoe was just 54.
-Simcoe was not the crazed character portrayed on television.
-Quite the opposite, Simcoe proved himself to be a learned and scholarly warrior and aggressive leader of partisan forces, among the best serving in the Revolutionary War.
-And a genuine man of peace who helped make Canada one of the best-governed provinces, and nations, on earth.
+He succumbed to his illness on October 26, 1806, in Devonshire.
+Lieutenant General John Graves Simcoe was only 54.
+Simcoe was not the crazy character often shown on television.
+Quite the opposite, Simcoe proved himself to be a learned and scholarly warrior and a forceful leader of partisan forces, among the best serving in the Revolutionary War.
+He was also a sincere man of peace who helped make Canada one of the best-governed provinces, and nations, on earth.
 And he might have done the same for India.

 Simcoe monument in Toronto